salihinsaealal/home-assistant-tnb-calculator/troubleshooting.md

 - Check if your energy meter is sending data
 - Verify the sensor entity IDs in the configuration
 - Look at the sensor's last_update time

+### Sudden Spikes or Energy Meter Resets
+The integration automatically protects against data corruption from sensor anomalies:

+**Spike Detection**
+- Filters out unrealistic sudden increases (> 10 kWh per 5 minutes)
+- Prevents data corruption from sensor glitches
+- Readings exceeding the threshold are ignored
+- Check logs for warnings: "Spike detected for..."

+**Meter Resets**
+- Automatically detected when current value < previous value
+- Integration treats the new reading as the delta
+- Check logs for warnings: "Meter reset detected for..."

+**What to do**
+- Warnings in logs mean your data is protected
+- The integration will resume normal tracking when sensor stabilizes
+- No action needed - protection is automatic
+- If you consistently see spike warnings, check your energy sensor hardware

 ### Wrong Cost Calculations
 - Verify you selected the correct tariff type (ToU vs non-ToU)
 - Check if your energy values are in kWh